aminasalik26/HackerRankSolutionsSQL/README.md

 ## Skills Demonstrated

 Through these solutions, I demonstrate the following skills:
-- **Proficiency in SQL**: Writing complex queries, using functions, and optimizing performance.
+- **Proficiency in SQL**: Writing  queries, using functions, and optimising performance.
 - **Problem-Solving**: Breaking down problems and designing efficient solutions.
 - **Attention to Detail**: Ensuring accuracy and handling edge cases.